 /\ The Part1sub, Part2sub, TotalRespValue, and WellBeingScore variables keep track of how the respondent scores on their financial well being.
 The answers to questions C001 to C006 are scored into Part1sub and the answers to questions C007 to C013 are considered and scored into Part2sub.
-These two parts are then totaled into TotalRespValue, which forms the basis for the final well being score in the variable "wellbeingscore".
-Exact details can be found in the supporting file that is provided via the "CFPB Financial Wellbeing Scale" link.

-NOTE: In the final weighted data set the financial well being score is calculated using the Consumer Financial Protection Bureau's revised scoring algorithm.
-The score following the new algorithm can be found in the variable "wellbeingscore\fwb".
-The new CFPB Financial Well-Being score is calculated using a custom Stata package (pfwb.ado) developed by Abt Associates (it can be installed into Stata using "ssc install pfwb").
+These two parts are then totaled into Total-RespValue, which forms the basis for the final well being score in the variable "wellbeingscore\fwb".
+This score is based on the Consumer Financial Protection Bureau's scoring algorithm.
+The score following the updated algorithm can be found in the variable "wellbeingscore\fwb".
+The CFPB Financial Well-Being score is calculated using a custom Stata package (pfwb.ado) developed by Abt Associates (it can be installed into Stata using "ssc install pfwb").
 The package applies the software-based IRT scoring method for the scale using the parameter estimates reported in Appendix B Table 5 of the CFPB Financial Well-Being Scale: Scale Development Technical Report, available here.
-In addition, the data was prepared and recoded based on the instructions provided in Appendix F of the report in order to obtain the score. \/
+In addition, the data will be prepared and recoded based on the instructions provided in Appendix F of the report in order to obtain the score. \/

 '''

-Part1sub := 0
+Part1sub := '0'

-Part2sub := 0
+Part2sub := '0'

-TotalRespValue := 0
+TotalRespValue := '0'